-|I love interesting challenges and have been a skills trainer and consultant since completing my PhD in 2008.
-I currently work exclusively with postgraduate researchers and research staff in Higher Education.
-I have a particular interest in the PhD viva, which lead me to create the Viva Survivors Podcast.
+|I love interesting challenges and have been an independent researcher-developer since completing my PhD in 2008.
+I work exclusively with postgraduate researchers in Higher Education.
+I have a particular interest in the PhD viva, which lead me to create Viva Survivors in 2012.

-I’ve listed some of the workshops I currently offer here; get in touch to find out more details.
-I have facilitated on local GRADschools, the National GRADschool programme and on Vitae’s Effective Researcher, Collaborative Researcher and Leadership in Action programmes.
-I was a Guest Director for the University of Liverpool’s First Year Development Workshops, and have been involved with this programme since 2008.
-I have been a tutor on the KESS Grad School programme for five years.
+Previously I have facilitated on local GRADschools, the National GRADschool programme and on Vitae’s Effective Researcher, Collaborative Researcher and Leadership in Action programmes.
+I was a Guest Director for the University of Liverpool’s First Year Development Workshops and a tutor on the KESS Grad School programme.

 I live in the North West of England with my wife and daughter.
 In my spare time I enjoy reading a wide variety of fiction and non-fiction, and am always looking for interesting creative projects: writing, making things, playing and creating for tabletop role-playing games.

-|Get in touch if you would like me to deliver a skills training workshop for you, or if you have an interesting challenge.
+|Get in touch if you would like me to help your researchers get ready for their vivas, deliver a skills training session for you, or if you have an interesting challenge.
 I am always happy to discuss your requirements.
 If I am not able to offer something that you are looking for I am happy to point you in the direction of someone who can help.

 Photos courtesy of Jen Allanson (top) and Christina Gill (bottom).